KEY TAKEAWAYS

 Applying for group health insurance in Canada is a straightforward process, typically initiated by the employer on behalf of their employees.
 Here’s a step-by-step guide:

 • Research carriers: Start by researching insurance carriers in Canada that offer group health insurance plans.
-Some well-known carriers that offer group plans include Sun Life, Manulife, Canada Life, Equitable Life, Bluecross, GMS, Wawanesa, and several others.
-Each carrier may offer different plans and options, so it’s essential to compare their offerings to find the best fit for your organization.
+Some well-known carriers that offer group plans include Sun Life, Manulife, Canada Life, Equitable Life, Blue Cross, GMS, and Wawanesa.
+Each carrier may offer different plans and options, so it’s essential to compare their offerings to find the best fit for your organization

 • Provide information through a form: During the application process, the insurance carrier will likely ask for details about your company, such as the number of employees, industry type, and business structure.
-They may also request information about the desired coverage levels and any additional benefits you wish to include in the plan.
-For example, to get a quote for a group health plan, you’d have to answer questions like the ones shown in the sample form below:
+They may also request information about the desired coverage levels and any additional benefits you wish to include in the plan

-• Enrollment: After selecting a plan, the next step is to enroll your employees in the group health insurance program.
-The carrier will assist with the enrollment process, including providing enrollment forms and instructions for your employees to complete.
+• Enrolment: After selecting a plan, the next step is to enroll your employees in the group health insurance program.
+The carrier will assist with the enrollment process, including providing enrollment forms and instructions for your employees to complete

 Know more about the best health insurance companies in Canada

-How to buy an affordable group health insurance plan?
-Trust our experts to help you find it!
+How to buy an affordable group health insurance plan in Canada?

-At PolicyAdvisor, we have a team of licensed insurance experts who will help you buy the best group health insurance plans and provide you with information about the coverage options, premiums, and any additional benefits that you’d like to offer your employees.
+At PolicyAdvisor, we have a team of licensed insurance experts who will help you buy the best group health insurance plans and provide you with information about the coverage options, premiums, and any additional benefits that you would like to offer your employees.
 Schedule a call with our experts today!

 Frequently asked questions